A Letter from Richard Green

 As a lover of wildlife, I felt strongly that I should take action and write to you in the hope that we in Darsham might take some small steps together as a community to help our local hedgehogs.

 Although hedgehogs are usually hibernating at this time of year, you might see them out and about on a mild night, either moving their hibernation nest or looking for a snack.
-Over the page is a list of little things we can do to help.

 LITTLE THINGS THAT WE CAN DO TO HELP